Supportive Care Assistant Program

 My work placement was a rewarding experience and I learned so much.
 The program is appealing for those who want to make an impact in the lives of others.

 The SCA program provides an excellent learning experience.
 It has helped me achieve my short-term career goal and is a platform to work towards my long-term goal.
 I have recommended the program to a lot of people.

 The program is very informative and a great starter course for those who want to work in the health field.

 I have always wanted to work in health care and this program and work placement allowed me to get my foot in the door.

 The Supportive Care Assistant Program is part of a national initiative in response to the COVID-19 pandemic and addresses the labour shortages in the long-term care sector.
 It is funded by the Government of Canada’s Sectoral Initiatives Program and is part of CICan’s Building Capacity in Long-term Care project.

-During your paid placement, you will work in a home care, community care, or long-term care setting.
-You will assist certified personal care providers* and the health-care team to support clients.
+You will provide important support to clients and staff by assisting personal care providers and the health-care team.
 The role involves performing non-clinical activities which could include: